The Tom and Jerry Comedy Show: Home media

-The rights to The Tom and Jerry Comedy Show were currently owned by Warner Bros. through its Turner Entertainment Co. banner.
+The rights to The Tom and Jerry Comedy Show are currently owned by Warner Bros. through its Turner Entertainment Co. banner.
 However, due to the show's negative reception and legal issues involving MGM outsourcing the animation to Filmation (whose library is owned by DreamWorks Animation), Warner Bros. has no plans for a DVD box set of the show.
 However, one episode, "Jerry's Country Cousin", did surface on Tom and Jerry: The Deluxe Anniversary Collection in 2010.
 In late 2022, another episode, "Snowbrawl", was included as one of the three bonus cartoons on the Tom and Jerry: Snowman's Land DVD.
+Almost all the Tom and Jerry segments of this incarnation (along with all 8 Droopy segments) were available on the Boomerang app until its closure in 2024.